Viviana95/Viviana95/README.md

 <h1 align="center">Hi 👋, I'm Viviana</h1>
 <h3 align="center">✨First steps in the world of programming✨</h3>

-- 🌱 I’m currently learning **in a fullstack development bootcamp in Factoria F5**
+- 🍄 Student in a fullstack development bootcamp in Factoria F5**
+- 🌱 I’m currently learning Back End with PHP
+- 💡  Front skills: HTML, CSS, SASS and JAVASCRIPT

-- ⚡  **Every day of learning is an incredible experience.**
+- 🎡  **Every day of learning is an incredible experience.**

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">